A Conversation with Max Ginsburg

 Paint what you see, not what you know

-Time and again through our conversation, Max kept coming back to this phrase, “Paint what you see, not what you know.”
+Throughout this podcast episode with Max, he kept coming back to this phrase, “Paint what you see, not what you know.”
 It seems like this phrase isn’t just an empty platitude that Max picked up over the years - it is more of a theme that runs through all of his work as an artist and an instructor.
 You can almost hear Max chanting this phrase with each stroke of the brush on canvas.
 Do you have any phrases you live by?
 What have you picked up over the years that have become part of your approach as an artist?